rmkubik/rmk-gatsby/src/posts/drafts/custom-parcel-watch-tasks/index.md

 ---
-title: 'Custom Parcel Watch Tasks'
+title: 'Making a Custom Parcel Watch Task'
 date: 2019-10-29
-tags: parcel, custom, watch, build, tasks, automation, augment, jscodeshift, code, mod, modification
+tags: parcel, custom, watch, build, tasks, automation, augment, jscodeshift, code, mod, modification, extend
 ---

-## A Study on Extending Parcel for Rapid Prototyping
+## Extending Parcel for Rapid Prototyping

 Parcel is a "no-configuration" build tool and code bundler.
-Its very convenient for getting a new web project up and running quickly.
+Its very convenient for getting a new web game project up and running quickly.
 I use it often, and was recently using it to build [my React-powered game prototype called Rountable](https://round-table.netlify.com/).
 Frequently, however, no configuration means that its challenging (or impossible) to extend the tool.

-While working on this project, I was writing level files in a specific directory in my project.
-I needed a way to import them into a JavaScript module in my project.
-I created a `list.js` file that imports my levels and updated it manually every time I created a new level.
+This project had a series of level files in a `levels` directory.
+I created a `list.js` file that imports my levels as a JavaScript module to use them in my game.
+I had to update this file manually every time I created a new level.

-It looked like this:
+Here's what `list.js` looked like:

 ```js
 import level1 from '../../assets/levels/level1.yaml';